VowpalWabbit/vowpalwabbit.github.io/_tutorials/contextual_bandits.md

 Vowpal Wabbit founder John Langford coined the term [contextual bandits](http://hunch.net/~jl/projects/interactive/sidebandits/bandit.pdf) to describe a flexible subset of reinforcement learning.
 The contextual bandit approach to reinforcement learning frames decision-making (choices) between separate actions in a given context.

-The Microsoft Azure cloud-based API service [Personalizer]https://azure.microsoft.com/en-us/services/cognitive-services/personalizer/ uses a bandit approach to reinforcement learning to help choose the best experience to show users — learning from real-time behavior to make choices between discrete actions in a given context.
+The Microsoft Azure cloud-based API service [Personalizer](https://azure.microsoft.com/en-us/services/cognitive-services/personalizer/) uses a bandit approach to reinforcement learning to help choose the best experience to show users — learning from real-time behavior to make choices between discrete actions in a given context.

-### The contextual bandit problem
+## The contextual bandits problem

 In the contextual bandit problem, a learner repeatedly observes a context, chooses an action, and observes a loss/cost/reward for the chosen action only.
-Contextual bandit algorithms  use additional side information (or context) to aid real world decision-making <sup>{% cite DBLP:journals/corr/AgarwalBCHLLLMO16 %} {% cite DBLP:journals/corr/abs-1003-0146 %}</sup>.
+Contextual bandits algorithms use additional side information (or context) to aid real-world decision-making <sup>{% cite DBLP:journals/corr/AgarwalBCHLLLMO16 %} {% cite DBLP:journals/corr/abs-1003-0146 %}</sup>.
 They work well for choosing actions in dynamic environments where options change rapidly, and the set of available actions is limited.

+The standard k-armed bandits problem, or multi-armed bandits problem, is well-studied in the research literature.
+It is regarded as a repeated game between two players, with every stage consisting of the following:

+* **Step One:** The world chooses k rewards r1, ..., rk ∈ \[0, 1\].
+* **Step Two:** The player chooses an arm i ∈ {1, k} without knowledge of the world's chosen rewards.
+* **Step Three:** The player observes the reward ri.

+The contextual bandits setting considered in part two of this tutorial is the same except for the second step, in which the player also observes context information x (which is used to determine which arm to pull).
+Vowpal Wabbit's default algorithm for this type of exploration is [Epsilon-Greedy](http://hunch.net/~jl/projects/interactive/sidebandits/bandit.pdf).

+The contextual bandits problem is more suitable than the standard bandits problem because settings with no context information are rare in practice.
+For more on the research behind contextual bandits and this approach to Vowpal Wabbit reinforcement learning, see [Research](https://vowpalwabbit.org/research.html).

 ## Working with contextual bandits in Vowpal Wabbit